krnwonseungee/p2-guide/readme.md

 isolated look at at the technical topics we'll be covering.

 ### Group Projects
-Group projects are only to be worked on until 6~7pm.
+Group projects are a great way to bring together everything you've learned from the week and learn to work on a team.
 You will not 'finish' your group project.
 There is always more to do, more enhancements to be made, more features to be added, and more bugs to fix.
-This is why there is a 7PM hard stop.
+But you will create something to be proud of and to learn from.

 ### Emotional Intelligence